navhealth/infosec/source/sections/04-risk_management_policy.md

 The intent of completing a risk assessment is to determine potential threats and vulnerabilities and the likelihood and impact should they occur.
 The output of this process helps to identify appropriate controls for reducing or eliminating risk.

 * Step 1.
 System Characterization
   * The first step in assessing risk is to define the scope of the effort.
 To do this, identify where ePHI is received, maintained, processed, or transmitted.
 Using information-gathering techniques, the CareJourney Platform boundaries are identified.
+The assessment should also consider where CareJourney proprietary information is stored, such as internal deliberations and meeting minutes, source code, any any other information that may damage CareJourney if its confidentiality, integrity or availability were challenged.
   * Output - Characterization of the CareJourney Platform system assessed, a good picture of the Platform environment, and delineation of Platform boundaries.

 * Step 2.
 Threat Identification
-  * Potential threats (the potential for threat-sources to successfully exercise a particular vulnerability) are identified and documented.
-All potential threat-sources from historical incidents and data from intelligence agencies, the government, etc., are reviewed to help generate a list of potential threats.
+  * Potential threats to the confidentiality, integrity or availability of relevant data are identified and documented.
+Threat sources include generally available threat source lists, sources from historical incidents, data from government resources, etc. Consider active threat sources (e.g., cyberattack) and passive threat sources (e.g., natural disaster)
-  * Output - A threat list containing a list of threat-sources that could exploit Platform vulnerabilities.
+  * Output - A threat list containing a list of threat-sources that could exploit vulnerabilities.

 * Step 3.
 Vulnerability Identification
-  * Develop a list of technical and non-technical Platform vulnerabilities that could be exploited or triggered by potential threat-sources.
-Vulnerabilities can range from incomplete or conflicting policies that govern an organization's computer usage to insufficient safeguards to protect facilities that house computer equipment to any number of software, hardware, or other deficiencies that comprise an organization's computer network.
+  * Consider how each threat could be exploited in real-world scenarios.
+Identify technical and non-technical factors that could be exploited by each threat source.
-  * Output - A list of the Platform vulnerabilities (observations) that could be exercised by potential threat-sources.
+  * Output - A list of the vulnerabilities that could be exercised by potential threat-sources.

 * Step 4.
-Control Analysis
-  * Document and assess the effectiveness of technical and non-technical controls that have been or will be implemented by CareJourney to minimize or eliminate the likelihood / probability of a threat-source exploiting a Platform vulnerability.
-  * Output - List of current or planned controls (policies, procedures, training, technical mechanisms, insurance, etc.) used for the Platform to mitigate the likelihood of a vulnerability being exercised and reduce the impact of such an adverse event.

-* Step 5.
 Likelihood Determination
   * Determine the overall likelihood rating that indicates the probability that a vulnerability could be exploited by a threat-source given the existing or planned security controls.
   * Output - Likelihood rating of low (.1), medium (.5), or high (1).
 Refer to the NIST SP 800-30 definitions of low, medium, and high.

-* Step 6.
+* Step 5.
 Impact Analysis
   * Determine the level of adverse impact that would result from a threat successfully exploiting a vulnerability.
 Factors of the data and systems to consider should include the importance to CareJourney's mission; sensitivity and criticality (value or importance); costs associated; loss of confidentiality, integrity, and availability of systems and data.
   * Output - Magnitude of impact rating of low (10), medium (50), or high (100).
 Refer to the NIST SP 800-30 definitions of low, medium, and high.

+* Step 6.
+Control Analysis
+  * Document and assess the effectiveness of technical and non-technical controls that have been or will be implemented by CareJourney to minimize or eliminate the likelihood / probability of a threat-source exploiting a Platform vulnerability.
+  * Output - List of current or planned controls (policies, procedures, training, technical mechanisms, insurance, etc.) used for the Platform to mitigate the likelihood of a vulnerability being exercised and reduce the impact of such an adverse event.

 * Step 7.
 Risk Determination
   * Establish a risk level.
 By multiplying the ratings from the likelihood determination and impact analysis, a risk level is determined.
 This represents the degree or level of risk to which an IT system, facility, or procedure might be exposed if a given vulnerability were exercised.
 The risk rating also presents actions that senior management must take for each risk level.